The firm of Georges Carette & Cie. was founded by Georges Carette

 Carette trains are very hard to find and are highly valued by collectors today.
 G.C.N. is the marking

 most commonly found on Carette trains.
-In June of 2007
+The Carette trains

 were highly detailed.
 Locomotives came in both clockwork and live-steam driven models.
 Coaches came with fitted

-Georges Carette grew up in Middle Franconia and was the son of a french mechanic named Théophile Charles
+Georges Carette was born in 1861 and grew up in Middle Franconia.
+He was the son of a french mechanic named Théophile Charles

 Carette and his wife from Germany, Babette (née Edwards).
 Georges married Margaret Pauline Lederer of Nüremberg on March 9, 1888.

-Carette passed away at the age of 79 in 1954 near Paris, France.
+Carette passed away at the age of 93 on January 8, 1954 near Paris, France.

 Link to website